 The only thing that saved me was remembering a game I played as a child, when I woke up afraid in the middle of the night.
 It’s not a game, really, but a guess.
 I would try to guess what time it was before looking at the clock on my bedside table.

 It may sound silly — for me it was very serious.
 I would lay as still as I could for as long as it took, waiting patiently for the numbers to come to me.
-They didn’t always come and sometimes I fell asleep before they did (which was the point, I guess).
+They didn’t always come and frequently I fell asleep before they did (which was the point, I guess).
 But when the numbers did appear, when I could see them clearly in my mind’s eye, I was always surprised by how close they were to the actual time.
-Call it a poor man’s meditation, the effort did help to calm me down, bringing me back to solid ground — a world that was marked by passing time.
+Call it a poor man’s meditation, the focused effort did help to calm me down, bringing me back to solid ground — a world that was marked by passing time.
 Whatever is happening outside or in, those seconds just keep ticking.

 SHIT!
 Still hours to go.